|Posted by Kendra on January 04, 2002 at 12:41:12:

 If a bird acts ill:

-- Take it to a vet immediately.
+- Take it to the vet as soon as possible.

 - Do NOT try to treat it yourself.